 - Here is the LINCS Resource Collection Profile as well: https://lincs.ed.gov/professional-development/resource-collections/profile-8821

-- Developed by the What Works Clearinghouse™ (WWC) in conjunction with an expert panel, this guide draws upon studies of interventions that include one or more of the career pathways components defined under the WIOA.
+- Developed by the What Works Clearinghouse™ (WWC) in conjunction with an expert panel, the Designing and Delivering Career Pathways at Community Colleges guide draws upon studies of interventions that include one or more of the career pathways components defined under the WIOA.
 It focuses on promising interventions where there is evidence of improved educational or labor market outcomes.
-This guide, Designing and Delivering Career Pathways at Community Colleges, provides community colleges with five specific recommendations for supporting occupational skills training through career pathways.
+This guide provides community colleges with five specific recommendations for supporting occupational skills training through career pathways.

 - Here is the LINCS Resource Collection Profile as well: https://lincs.ed.gov/professional-development/resource-collections/profile-8823

-Finally, the LINCS Resource Collection provides online access to freely-available high-quality, evidence-based, vetted materials to help adult education practitioners and state and local staff improve programs, services, instruction, and teacher quality.
-Spanning 16 topic areas, the collection includes research articles and briefs.
+One of five components of LINCS, the LINCS Resource Collection, provides online access to freely-available high-quality, evidence-based, vetted materials to help adult education practitioners and state and local staff improve programs, services, instruction, and teacher quality.
+Spanning 13 topic areas, the collection includes research articles and briefs.